tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: Classify the Test according to the aspect of data quality it addresses.

-All BDQ Tests are related to some dimension of data quality.
-These are formally defined in the [bdqdim:](../list/bdqdim/index.md) vocabulary.
+All BDQ Tests have a dimension of data quality, formally defined in the [bdqdim:](../list/bdqdim/index.md) vocabulary.

 BDQ Data Quality Dimensions include:
 * **Completeness**: Are all required data elements present?